 I’m not a big recipe follower with things like salads.
 I don’t measure, I eyeball everything and what goes into my salad can be very dependent on what I’ve got in my fridge, and more often than not, what I did or did not forget at the store.
 When the stars align, this salad is made up of the following items… Baby spinach, dried cranberries, pomegranate seeds, sliced apples, feta cheese, candied pecans, grilled chicken and a drizzle of poppy seed dressing.

 So.
 Darn.
 Good.
 If I’m serving this as a side, then I usually leave out chicken.
 If I want it as a main dish or complete meal, then chicken please!
 While this is my absolute favorite combo for this salad, I do mix it up.
-Feta can be swapped for blue cheese.
+Feta or goat cheese can be swapped for blue cheese.
 Candied pecans (the amazing things that they are) can be swapped for regular pecans or walnuts.
 Apple or pear, whatever is on hand.
 And if one of the items is missing, that’s okay as well.
 Sometimes I skip the dressing all together.
 As always I’m all about flexibility and working with what you have.

 I am not very scientific in my measuring with salads, and think that making them to taste and working with what you have and what you like (or do not like) is a great way to go.
 Here is a recipe outline for this salad…